Top 5 Best Small Business Loans You Should Know

 An overdraft facility is a credit agreement between an authorising bank and business account holders to liquidate or withdraw funds higher than the actual balance up to a certain approved limit.
 The lender charges interest on the utilised loan amount on a daily basis.
 The limit sanctioned depends on a borrower’s credit history, repayment history, and cash flows.

 Invoice financing is a process through which small businesses can avail advance funds against outstanding invoices.
 This method is most appropriate for companies to meet their short-term financing requirements by availing credit on a certain portion of the unpaid invoices.
 This scheme can help businesses enhance their cash inflow, pay employees and suppliers, and meet other financial requirements.
-Potential entrepreneurs can apply for invoice financing through apps such as MANDII, an independent platform to help small businesses gain quick access to funds.
+Potential entrepreneurs can apply for invoice financing through apps such as Kredx, an independent platform to help small businesses gain quick access to funds.

 Large businesses in the manufacturing sector can purchase new machinery and equipment or upgrade the existing ones by availing equipment finance.
 Businesses and enterprises can also enjoy tax benefits by obtaining equipment finance.
 However, the rate of interest on such funding options differs from lender to lender.

 Small-business loans for MSMEs and SMEs are crucial to developing the Indian economy.
 However, they come with several prerequisites.
-To ensure quick sanctioning of collateral-free business loans, several online platforms such as MANDII facilitates sanctioning of small business loans in a very short period.
+To ensure quick sanctioning of collateral-free business loans, several online platforms such as Kredx facilitates sanctioning of small business loans in a very short period.